mfem/web/src/workshop.md

-# 1st MFEM Community Workshop
+# MFEM Community Workshop
 #### October 20, 2021
-#### Virtual Meeting on Zoom
+#### Virtual Meeting

 ![MFEM Logo](img/logo-300.png)

 ### Overview

-The MFEM team is happy to announce that we will hold our first MFEM Community Workshop on October 20, 2021 virtually using Zoom for videoconferencing.
-The goal of the meeting is to share the latest features with the broader community, deepen our engagement with application developers, foster collaboration among all MFEM users and developers, and solicit feedback to guide our future development directions.
+The MFEM team is happy to announce the first MFEM Community Workshop, which will take place on October 20, 2021, virtually, using WebEx for videoconferencing.
+The goal of the workshop is to foster collaboration among all MFEM users and developers, share the latest MFEM features with the broader community, deepen application engagements, and solicit feedback to guide future development directions for the project.

 ### Registration